 Privacy Policy

 Vero Investments Pty Ltd ABN 14 660 152 269, trading as FatigueGuard ("FatigueGuard", "we", "us", or "our") is committed to protecting personal information in accordance with the Privacy Act 1988 (Cth) and the Australian Privacy Principles (APPs).
-This policy explains how we collect, use, disclose, and safeguard your information.
+This policy explains how we collect, use, disclose, and safeguard your information when you use the FatigueGuard web platform and iOS mobile application.

 1. Information we collect